Ozzuke/WebDevPrax/README.md

 # WebDevPrax
-A repository for the Tartu University course Web Application Development
+A repository for the Tartu University course Web Application Development.
+Hoorayy!